backstage/backstage/docs/overview/roadmap.md

   various modules (e.g. Catalog and Scaffolder) from the frontend experience.
-- **Security Plan (and Strategy):** The purpose of the Security Strategy is to move another step ahead along the path of the maturity of the platform, setting the expectations of any adopters from a security standpoint.
+- **Security Plan (and Strategy):** The purpose of the Security Strategy is to move another step along the path to maturing the platform, setting the expectations of any adopters from a security standpoint.
 - **Search GA:**.
 - **[GraphQL](https://graphql.org/) support:** Introduce the ability to query